ITS Welcomes You to Michigan

-Visit the Safe Computing website for security best practices to protect your computer, mobile devices, data, and your identity.
+Visit the Safe Computing website for security and privacy best practices to protect your computer, mobile devices, data, and your identity.

 - Choosing a strong and secure UMICH Password keeps your identity and U-M systems safe.
 Set up account recovery preferences to reset your password if you forget it.